IntersectMBO/plutus-apps/doc/plutus/tutorials/contract-models.rst

    :start-after: START perform
    :end-before: END perform

-Notice that we *do* need to allow each :hsobj:`Plutus.Contract.Test.ContractModel.Action` time to complete, so we include a :hsobj:`Plutus.Contract.Test.ContractModel.delay` to tell the emulator to move on to the next slot after each endpoint call.
+Notice that we *do* need to allow each :hsobj:`Plutus.Contract.Test.ContractModel.Interface.Action` time to complete, so we include a :hsobj:`Plutus.Contract.Test.ContractModel.Interface.delay` to tell the emulator to move on to the next slot after each endpoint call.
 Of course we are free *not* to do this, but then tests will submit many endpoint calls per slot, and fail because the endpoints are not ready to perform them.
 This is not the